-Role of the health and safety link member
+Role of the health and safety link local committee member

-- •Ensure compliance with The Health and Safety at Work etc. Act 1974 and all subsequent legislation empowered by it. - •Ensure effective action is taken, so far as is reasonably practical, to ensure the health, safety and welfare of all the school staff, employees, pupils, visitors, contractors and any other person affected by its activities. - •Ensure adequate resources for health & safety are available so as to provide premises and working environment that are safe, healthy and without significant risk. - •Ensure that adequate welfare facilities are provided for all staff, pupils and visitors. - •Ensure that effective consultation takes place with all employees on health & safety matters and that all individuals are consulted before particular health & safety responsibilities are delegated to them - •Where necessary, seek specialist advice to determine the risks to health & safety in the establishment and the precautions required to deal with them. - •Ensure strategic direction / guidance and work in close partnership with the Head Teacher and Senior Leadership Team of the school and other staff of the Trust to support and promote good health & safety management. - •Ensure the provision of adequate training, information, instruction, induction and supervision to enable everyone on the school to be safe. - •Ensure that all new staff, including all existing staff in schools joining the Trust, complete appropriate and relevant Health & Safety training as part of an induction programme. - Maintain an interest in all health & safety matters affecting the school. - •Monitor and review health & safety issues including the effectiveness of the trust Health & Safety policy within the context of the school through termly written reports from the Headteacher.
+- Be assured of the school's compliance with The Health and Safety at Work etc. Act 1974 and all subsequent legislation empowered by it. - Be assured that effective action is taken, so far as is reasonably practical, to ensure the health, safety and welfare of all the school staff, employees, children, visitors, volunteers, contractors and any other person. - Be assured that adequate resources for health & safety are made available so as to provide premises and a working environment that are safe, healthy and without significant risk. - Be assured that effective consultation takes place with all employees on health & safety matters and that all individuals are consulted before particular health & safety responsibilities are delegated to them. - Ensure strategic direction / guidance and work in close partnership with the Headteacher and Senior Leadership Team of the school and other staff of the Trust to support and promote good health & safety management. - Be assured that the provision of adequate training, information, instruction, induction and supervision exists to enable everyone on the school to be safe. - Be assured that all new staff, including all existing staff in schools joining the Trust, complete appropriate and relevant Health & Safety training as part of an induction programme. - Maintain an interest in all health & safety matters affecting the school. - Monitor health & safety issues including the effectiveness of the trust Health & Safety policy within the context of the school through termly written reports from the Headteacher.

-Role of the Christian Distinctiveness link member
+Role of the Christian character link local committee member